Koch Diamond: Features

 The park is located along Cretin Avenue in the Union Park neighborhood of St. Paul.
-The field is used as both a football and soccer practice facility along the outfield, which causes the centerfield fence to be the deepest in all of college baseball, at 465 feet.
+The outfield is also used as both a football and soccer practice facility, which results in the centerfield fence being the deepest in all of college baseball, at 465 feet.

 Naming

 David Koch, for whom the venue is named, pitched for the St. Thomas baseball program in 1952.